 Compassionate Ottawa is a volunteer organization.
-Its aim is to engage individuals at the grassroots level to help build an understanding and humane community to improve the quality of life for the frail elderly and those who face life-threatening illness at any age, working with the health system.
+Its aim is to engage individuals and organizations at the grassroots level to help build an understanding and humane community to improve the quality of life for the frail elderly and those who face life-threatening illness at any age, working with the health system.

-The real leadership for Compassionate Ottawa will be the many volunteers who will work at the grassroots level to create the social movement that is needed to bring about the needed change.
-This could be a neighbourhood, a religious organization, an employer, an educational institution, a community support organization or other grassroots groups.
+The real leadership for Compassionate Ottawa are the many volunteers who work at the grassroots level to create the social movement essential to bringing about change.
+The change can come from a neighbourhood, a religious organization, a workplace, an educational institution, a community support organization or other grassroots groups.

-We look forward to celebrating the work of these individuals as Compassionate Ottawa gains traction.
+We look forward to celebrating the work of these organizations and individuals as Compassionate Ottawa continues to grow.

 Douglas Angus was a Full Professor in the Telfer School of Management with expertise in health economics and health policy ,until his retirement in June 2016.
 Professor Angus also served as a member of the University of Ottawa’s Board of Governors.

 Charles Barrett, Board of Directors, Compassionate Ottawa, Treasurer, is an economist by profession.
 Before his retirement, he was Senior Vice President, Conference Board of Canada.
 He has been actively involved in policy dialogue in North America, and the Asia-Pacific region in areas related to international economic relations, human resources development and capacity building.
 He has broad experience in research management and has written extensively on Canadian and international policy issues.

 Nick Busing, Board of Directors, Compassionate Ottawa, is a semi retired family doctor who worked for years in community based clinical care, administration and teaching at the University of Ottawa.
 Prior to retirement, he headed up the Association of Faculties of Medicine of Canada.

 Claudia Chowaniec, PhD, President of Precept Inc., has served as a director, advisor, facilitator, and fundraiser for numerous community-based organizations, including the National Capital Commission, YMCA-YWCA Board and Strategy Planning Committee, the Canadian Museum of Nature, and the Ottawa Art Gallery.
 Claudia authored Memoir of Mourning: journey through grief and loss to renewal.

 Erica Claus, Board of Directors, Compassionate Ottawa, Secretary, served with the federal government in several leadership positions internationally.
 In 2012, she founded a personal property appraisal firm.
 In 2013, she completed a Graduate Diploma in Mediation.
 Fluent in three languages, she volunteers as a mediation coach, supports refugees, and is a member of Women for Mental Health